 Despite the efforts of many, the graceful tree conjecture remains open even for trees with maximum degree 3.
-More specialized results about trees are contained in [262], [283], [799], [1006], [333], [744], and [1210].
-In [451] Edwards and Howard provide a lengthy survey paper on graceful trees.
-Alfalayleh, Brankovic, and Giggins [66] survey results related to the graceful tree conjecture as of 2004 and conclude with five open problems.
+More specialized results about trees are contained in [308], [330], [923], [1139], [382], [849], and [1374].
+In [517] Edwards and Howard provide a lengthy survey paper on graceful trees.
+Robeva [1368] provides an extensive survey of graceful lableings of trees in her 2011 undergraduate honors thesis at Stanford University.
+Alfalayleh, Brankovic, and Giggins [81] survey results related to the graceful tree conjecture as of 2004 and conclude with five open problems.
+Alfalayleh et al.: say "The faith in the [graceful tree] conjecture is so strong that if a tree without a graceful labeling were indeed found, then it probably would not be considered a tree."
+In his Princeton University senior thesis Superdock [1659] provided an extensive survey of results and techniques about graceful trees.
+He also obtained some specialized results about the gracefulness of spiders and trees with diameter 6.
+Arumugam and Bagga [83] discuss computational efforts aimed at verifying the graceful tree conjecture and we survey recent results on generating all graceful labelings of certain families of unicyclic graphs.